stephaneVercouillieBMID/slate/source/workingVersion.html.md

 Transaction Info| **`tag:sixdots.be,2017-05:claim_transaction_info`** |[Specifications](#transactionInfo) and [an example of usage](#transactionInfoExample)
 E-ID Picture | **`tag:sixdots.be,2017-05:2017-05:claim_photo`**|
 NRN | not supported|
-<aside class="success"> Taking into account you allowed to receive the NRN from us, we can't and get access to NRN and block the access to the eID group</aside>
+<aside class="success"> Taking into account you are allowed to receive the NRN from BMID, BMID can't and get access to NRN and block the access to the eID group</aside>

 #### <b id="example-endpoint"></b> 4.2.2.1.
 Set of Request Parameter Adapted to itsme(r)
 ```json--inline